foods that save us

 Menios Constantinou, ACU Impact

 A six-year old Anh being rescued from the sea by Medecins du Monde in 1982.
-To see footage of this rescue (TW: potentially triggering content), click here.
+See footage of this rescue (TW: potentially triggering content).

 FURTHER READING

-To read more of Anh’s very moving story, and how her personal refugee history and advocacy have come to shape her life (beautifully captured by Menios Constantinou for ACU), click here.
+Read more of Anh’s very moving story, and how her personal refugee history and advocacy have come to shape her life (beautifully captured by Menios Constantinou for ACU).

-The scholarly article about Anh’s boat journey, “Forced Migration, Oceanic Humanitarianism, and the Paradox of Danger and Saviour of a Vietnamese Refugee Boat Journey,” published in The Historical Journal (Cambridge University Press) can be read here.
+The scholarly article about Anh’s boat journey, “Forced Migration, Oceanic Humanitarianism, and the Paradox of Danger and Saviour of a Vietnamese Refugee Boat Journey,” published in The Historical Journal (Cambridge University Press).

 Loretta Bolotin